kboroz/Newsly/config/README.md

-Please add your HuggingFace-Token before running/executing the Code
+Please replace your HuggingFace-Token before running/executing the Code